Learn more about our programs:

 Like most non-profit organizations, our Board of Directors plays a critical role in defining vision and acting as the governing body for policy.
 Additionally, and most importantly, our Board is the pivotal driver behind our fundraising efforts.
 We are always seeking strategic thinkers to join our Board and continue expanding the impact we have on the Jewish and LA communities.
 The sense of fulfillment and accomplishment that comes from being a Board member can be seen on the faces of Board members as they beam with pride at our Scholarship event, knowing their individual efforts are paying off in helping serve over 1,500 children each year.

-Our Current Board of Directors as of January 1, 2023.
+Our Current Board of Directors as of February 6, 2023.
 The Board President, Officers, and Board of Directors listed are voting members.

 Sandy Sigal